 My research interests are photovoltaics, solar fuels and the broader energy transition.

 We are currently recruiting for PhD students in this area.
 At ANU PhD scholarships are very competitive and are only awarded to the top few percent of students.
-If this applies to you and you have a relevant background in physics, chemistry, materials science or engineeing please email me with your CV.
+If this applies to you and you have a relevant background in physics, chemistry, or engineeing please email me with your CV.